 The finding of whether alternative accommodations could provide an equivalent level of benefit could be considered a constraint if the burden is on the person requesting the accommodation.
-The Housing Element includes a program directing the City to review and update the reasonable accommodation findings to remove any constraints to housing for persons with disabilities.
+In addition, the process of taking the reasonable accommodation request for a project requiring other discretionary action to the same decision-making body as the discretionary request, while meant to streamline the approval process, has the potential to disclose sensitive or confidential information about.
+The Housing Element includes a program directing the City to review and update the reasonable accommodation findings and procedures to remove any constraints to housing and protect the right to privacy for persons with disabilities.